xjmin/HapFinder/README.md

 # Overview

-HapFinder was developed to overcome these limitations by providing a unified and platform-agnostic framework for haplotype analysis.
+HapFinder was developed by providing a unified and platform-agnostic framework for haplotype analysis.

 Key advantages include: